Staraya Russa: Early modern period

 In the course of the administrative reform carried out in 1708 by Peter the Great, Staraya Russa was included into Ingermanland Governorate (known since 1710 as St. Petersburg Governorate).
-In 1727, separate Novgorod Governorate was split off.
-In 1776, Staraya Russa became the seat of Starorussky Uyezd of Novgorod Viceroyalty.
-In 1796, the viceroyalty was transformed into Novgorod Governorate.
+In 1727, Novgorod Governorate was separated, and in 1776, Staraya Russa became the seat of Starorussky Uyezd of Novgorod Viceroyalty.
+In 1796, the viceroyalty was again transformed into Novgorod Governorate.
 Catherine II appointed German mineralogy expert Franz Ludwig von Cancrin as director of the salt-works in 1783.